stonedcoder/MachineLearning/README.md

 # Machine-Learning
-Repository contains : My Experiments, Lecture Code , Algorithms and Reports in Machine-Learning
+Repository contains : My Experiments, Lecture Code , Algorithms and Reports for a beginner to becoming a Machine Learning Engineer .

 Lecture 01:- Introduction to Machine Learning